Introduction

 Breaking down the question

-1. When looking at a question for the first time It can be helpful to consider the different parts of a question before you begin.
+- When first looking at an oral assignment brief, consider the different parts of the question before you begin.

-• Deciding on a standpoint you want to argue (this applies to specific essay questions too).
+- Deciding on a standpoint you want to argue

-3. You might find it helpful to identify any task words in your question to help you to understand what the question is asking of you.
+- Identify any task words to help you understand what the question is asking of you.

 Research

-The first place that you should check to start your research is the resource list for your module.
-You can find you modules resource list at the ResourceLists@Bham homepage.
+The first place to start your research is the resource list for your module.
+You can find your module resource lists at the ResourceLists@Bham homepage.

 This short video explains how you can find your way around your resource list: